MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/classic-usage-popularity-reports-discontinued.md

 ## Introduction

-This article contains information about changes to the Classic usage and popularity reports.
-We will continue to update this article as more information becomes available.

-## More information

-Site admins for classic sites could use the popularity reports to understand the usage of their sites.
+Classic usage and popularity reports are in the process of being removed and will no longer be available after **February 29th, 2020**.
+Instead, users will be able to find site usage data through the modern Site Usage report.
+The data represented in the modern Site Usage report includes data from classic sites as well as from modern sites.

 The popularity reports provide historical data for a period of 3 years on the usage of their sites, site collections, document libraries, folders and items.
-To understand these reports better, please review [View Popularity Trends and Most Popular Items](https://docs.microsoft.com/sharepoint/view-popularity-trends-and-most-popular-items).
+To understand these reports better, please review [View Popularity Trends and Most Popular Items](https://docs.microsoft.com/sharepoint/view-popularity-trends-and-most-popular-items)

-These reports are in the process of being removed and will no longer be available after 29th February 2020.
-Users would instead have to use the modern Site Usage report.
-The data represented in the modern Site Usage report includes data from Classic sites as well as from modern sites.

-### What will happen to the existing data?
+## What will happen to the existing data?

-The data from the classic popularity reports will not be available after 29th February 2020.
-If required, you can download and save historical data from these reports.
+The data from the classic popularity reports will not be available after February 29th, 2020.
+If required, you can download and save historical data from these reports prior to February 29th, 2020.

-### Where can I find my data in the future?
+## Where can I find my data in the future?

-Site usage data for Classic sites won’t be available from popularity reports from 1st March 2020.
-You would be able to get site usage data from the modern Site Usage page.
-Clicking "Popularity trends" from Site settings will automatically redirect you to the modern Site Usage page, where you can access usage data for the last 90 days.
-The data represented in the modern Site Usage report includes data from Classic sites as well as from modern sites.
+Site usage data for classic sites won't be available in popularity reports starting March 1st, 2020.
+Instead, get site usage data from the modern **Site Usage** page:

+1. Select **Popularity trends** from **Site settings** to view the **Site Usage** page.
+1. Now, you can access usage data for the last 90 days.
+The data represented in the modern **Site Usage** report includes data from classic sites as well as from modern sites.

-Please note, usage data on the modern Site Usage page may not match exactly with the Classic popularity reports.
-To learn more about the modern Site Usage page, please review [View usage data for your SharePoint site](https://support.office.com/article/2fa8ddc2-c4b3-4268-8d26-a772dc55779e).
+Usage data on the modern Site Usage page may not match exactly with the classic popularity reports.
+Learn more about the modern [Site Usage](https://support.office.com/article/2fa8ddc2-c4b3-4268-8d26-a772dc55779e) page.

-### What if I have queries?
+## Have questions?

-In case you have queries or feedback around this activity, please reach out to us at spsiteanalytics@microsoft.com.
+For questions or feedback, please reach out to us at spsiteanalytics@microsoft.com.